-Daniela Kon is an award-winning documentary filmmaker with expertise in global humanitarian development.
-Born in Frankfurt, Germany, she has worked with NGOs and aid organizations in Cambodia, Thailand, India, Bangladesh, Israel, Liberia, Senegal, and the US since 2005, creating documentaries and advocacy media about humanitarian and human rights issues.
-Her film credits range from the award winning documentary TALIBE, the United Nations FAO Ending Hunger Campaign and the Global Conference on Agricultural Research for Development (GCARD), to collaborations with grassroots initiatives in Education, Voluntourism, Youth Leadership, Girls and Women’s Empowerment, Water Management, Children’s Rights, and Modern-day Slavery.
+Daniela Kon is an award-winning documentary filmmaker, producer and consultant with expertise in global humanitarian development.
+Born in Frankfurt, Germany, she has worked with NGOs and aid organizations in Cambodia, Thailand, India, Bangladesh, Israel, Liberia, Senegal, and the US since 2005, creating documentaries and advocacy media about social, humanitarian and human rights issues.
+Her film credits range from the award winning documentary TALIBE, the United Nations FAO Ending Hunger Campaign and the Global Conference on Agricultural Research for Development (GCARD), to collaborations with grassroots initiatives in Education, Voluntourism, Youth Leadership, Girls and Women’s Empowerment, LGBT Rights, Water Management, Children’s Rights, and Modern-day Slavery.
 Kon is a member of the Creative Activist Community of Creative Visions Foundation, a board member of the HRW Film Committee and Women’s Rights Committee of Human Rights Watch in Los Angeles, a producer and consultant for social issue documentaries, impact media productions, and international advocacy campaigns.
+Driven by the premise of maximizing responsible impact through creativity, Kon founded the Social Impact Media Awards (SIMA) in 2012, dedicated to advancing the culture of impact filmmaking and to supporting filmmakers and change-makers in their work.

 Jon Fitzgerald has over 20 years of experience in the motion picture business with a comprehensive understanding of the principal communities connected by the independent film sector- film festivals, online movie exhibition and the entertainment industry at large.
 After working in production on a number of studio features, Fitzgerald directed his first film in 1994, and then co-founded the Slamdance Film Festival in 1995.
 He directed the event for the next two years before becoming the Festival Director at the American Film Institute and then the Santa Barbara and Abu Dhabi International Film Festivals.
 He was a VP of Programming for IFILM.com, where he helped to create a new online exhibition model, before launching Right Angle Studios, a consulting firm that provided services to film festivals and indie filmmakers.
 After directing several critically acclaimed documentaries, (The Back Nine, The Highest Pass Dance Of Liberation).
 Fitzgerald launched CineCause.com, a company devoted to connecting socially relevant films to related causes.
 In 2012, Fitzgerald authored his first book, Filmmaking For Change: Make Films that Transform the World.